Francisco Oller (1833-1917) was a Puerto Rican Impressionist painter.

 It’s not true, European culture is more European and American culture is more American, but neither is inherently better than the other.
-The inferiority complex was imposed partly as a means of domination during the colonial period.
+The inferiority complex was imposed as a means of control during the Colonial Period.

 The reality is that Europe influenced the Americas and the Americas influenced Europe.
 In fact, advances in human culture and technology often arise spontaneously in multiple places around the same time.